FlashPCB/docker-eagle/README.md

 # docker-eagle

+We here at FlashPCB are using this container to convert `.brd` files to Gerber files using a CAMJOB.
+Eagle allows CAMJOBs to run via a command line interface.
+However, every new installation of Eagle needs to be opened once via the GUI so that you can enter your license information.
+This docker container is equipped with VNC capabilities so that one can view the Eagle GUI.

+# Eagle

 Autodesk EAGLE (formerly by CadSoft) is popular PCB design software, with a schematic editor, extensive part libraries, PCB layout editor, track auto-routing and more.

 EAGLE is available under both freeware and commercial licenses using a license key file.